saltstack-formulas/rstudio-formula/docs/README.rst

 Formula to manage RStudio on GNU/Linux (server/desktop) and MacOS (desktop).

-R is available in 'rlang-formula'.
+The R language is available in 'rlang-formula'.

 |img_travis| |img_sr|